patekOnlyPrograms/Web-App-DevOps-Project/README.md

 which we will use in the code.
 I gave it Key Vault Administrator granting full control of the key vault to access policies, configure advanced settings and perform any operation within the key vault.

+##### Secrets stored in key vault

+1. Server URL: Defines where the database is in the docker container to access and add data
+2. Database Name: Provides the database name for the application to find the correct database within the server to access data
+3. Username and Password: Access credentials to authenticate access to the database using the credentials defined above.

+These secrets are used to create the connection string to allow the application access to the database.

 !["KeySecretsInCode"](Images/KeySecretsInCode.png "KeySecretsInCode")

 !["KeySecretsInAzure"](Images/KeySecretsInAzure.png "KeySecretsInAzure")